eevee/eev.ee/content/2016-02-20-twitters-missing-manual.markdown

 * Searching for `to:foo` will only find tweets that _begin with_ `@foo`; dot-replies and other mentions are not included.
 Searching for `@foo` will find mentions as well as tweets from that person.
 To find only someone's mentions, you can search for `@foo -from:foo`.
 You can combine this with the above trick to find quotes as well.

-* `from:` only applies to the handle a user had _when the tweet was made_.
-If someone changes their handle, you still need to use their old handle to find their old tweets.
+* I've been told that `from:` only applies to the handle a user had _when the tweet was made_, but this doesn't match my own experience.
+It's possible the behavior is different depending on whether the old handle has been reclaimed by someone else.

 * Some clients, such as TweetDeck, support showing live feeds of search results right alongside your timeline and notifications.
 It's therefore possible for people to keep an eye on a live stream of everyone who's talking about them, even when their `@handle` isn't mentioned.
 Bear this in mind when grumbling, especially about people whose attention you'd prefer to avoid.